alpha-hack-program/docling-pew-pew/README.md

-# 🎉 Welcome to the Remote OpenShift AI Hackathon 🎉
+# 🎉 Welcome to the OpenShift AI Hackathon 🎉

 Get ready for an exciting journey where innovation meets cutting-edge technology! 🌟
 This hackathon challenges you to create impactful tools for Red Hat Consulting using the Red Hat OpenShift AI portfolio: **Workbenches**, **Data Science Pipelines**, **Model Serving**, and more.